kgryte/linode-setup-notes/README.md

 Accept the default file name.
 When prompted, enter a __strong__ passphrase.
 Once a key is generated, you will see a key fingerprint in your terminal.

-To configure the [ssh-agent](https://en.wikipedia.org/wiki/Ssh-agent) program to use your SSH key, start the agent in the background
+To configure the [ssh-agent][ssh-agent] program to use your SSH key, start the agent in the background

 ``` bash
 $ eval "$(ssh-agent -s)"